djouse/qa-forum/README.md

 - Have an overview of the forum in a hero container.

 **Student Account:**
-- Register as a student or use existing student credentials (development login is available so that testers can do it faster eheh)
+- Register as a student or use existing student credentials
-- Can ask and view questions, and see and add answers
+- Can ask questions, view all questions, and answer questions
 - Access to "Ask Question" page and "My Questions" dashboard
-- Cannot answer questions or manage question states (maybe they should be able to answer to be more interactive??)
+- Cannot manage question states (resolve/cancel)

 **Teacher Account:**
 - Register as a teacher or use existing teacher credentials